 I also highly recommend the lightweight scarf, as if you do have dresses or tops that don’t cover your shoulders, you can use it to drape over your upper body without getting too hot.

 - Birkenstock sandals x 1

 - Comfortable dressy sandals x 1

 - Flip flops x 1

-You don’t necessarily need the hiking boots – a good pair of running shoes would be fine too.
+You don’t necessarily need the hiking boots – a good pair of walking shoes (I LOVE my Oboz Bozeman shoes – so comfortable) would be fine too.
 The Birkenstocks were great for walking long distances as they have great foot support.

 You could probably drop the dressy sandals if you don’t have enough room, I found it nice to have them for going out to dinner or for days when I wasn’t walking too much.
 The flip flops were great for the beach.